 The city of Arequipa provides an array of fantastic dining options to fit any budget.
-In our list of recommended restaurants below, a main course ranges from $10-$30 per person.
-Casual attire is the norm.
+In our list of top 10 Arequipa restaurants below, a main course ranges from $10-$30 per person.
 Although it is difficult to select just a few, we recommend the following restaurants based on their long standing reputations, use of high quality ingredients, and the general dining experience they offer.
-Visit any of the restaurants listed here and you can truly say that you dined like Andean royalty in Arequipa!

 An Arequipa Food Introduction

 In a country widely lauded for its culinary diversity, the city of Arequipa stands out for its special offer of regional food specialties.
-Arequipeñan dishes are generally characterized by flavors that are rich, complex, and addictive.
+Arequipeñan dishes are generally characterized by flavors that are rich, complex, and unmistakable.
 Arequipa is most famous for its picanterías, local eateries that serve traditional cuisine.
 The name derives from the word picante, meaning spicy, another key characteristic of local cuisine.

 A great way to try typical dishes is to order the Americano (a sampler of popular plates), either a Doble or a Triple (two- or three-dish sampler).
 Foodies with big appetites will be delighted with the local tendency to serve large portions.

 If you are lucky enough to be in town on a Sunday, you’ll definitely want to try the local favorite, Adobo.
 This pork stew—typically served from morning until noon—is slow-cooked in a clay pot over an open fire.
 Follow up any meal with some cooling helado queso, which is ice cream made of, you guessed it!
 Cheese.
 You can find this delicious confection at food stalls throughout the city.

 Top 10 Arequipa Restaurants

 AT A GLANCE